 - 2 (16-ounce) containers sour cream or light sour cream

-- 1/2 to 3/4 cup mayonnaise or light mayonnaise, optional (the mayo makes the casserole a little creamier)
+- 1/2 to 3/4 cup mayonnaise or light mayonnaise, (the mayo makes the casserole nice and creamy!)

 - 3 1/2 cups shredded cheddar cheese (set aside 1 cup of cheese for sprinkling on top of the casserole after it is partially baked)